joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6521431/2025/07/28/cubs-mlb-trade-deadline-live-chat-patrick-mooney/

 **Officer and 2 Others Are Shot at Investment Giant’s Park Avenue Tower**\
-`A police officer and two other people were wounded, and the building that houses the finance firm Blackstone was in lockdown Monday evening.`\
+`The gunman was dead, the police said, and the building that houses the finance firm Blackstone was in lockdown Monday evening.`\
 https://nytimes.com/2025/07/28/nyregion/nyc-shooting-blackstone-midtown.html

 **N.J.
 Criminal Cases Screech to a Halt as Habba’s Authority Is Challenged**\